NickRimmer/insomnia-plugin-request-navigator/README.md

+# Plugin is depricated
+As Insomnia changed their vision about using of app, plugin wasn't developing for a long time already.
+I decide to go with my own client, it is named [RestApia](https://www.restapia.app/)

-﻿If you like this plugin, [leave it a :star: on Github!](https://github.com/NickRimmer/insomnia-plugin-request-navigator)
+If you like this plugin, [leave it a :star: on Github!](https://github.com/NickRimmer/insomnia-plugin-request-navigator)

 # About